 Links

-This is a link to a photo book comprising a personal collection of images taken during Kristan's service with the United States Peace Corps in Mauritania, West Africa, between 1982 and 1984.
-Born in Colorado, USA, Kristan has held senior positions in the United Nations throughout her career.
-She has worked in a number of UN organisations, including UNAIDS, UNICEF, UNDP and WHO.
-In addition to her time in Mauritania, she has lived and worked in Niger, Pakistan, Ghana, Kenya, Botswana, Viet Nam and Switzerland.
+This is a link to a photo book comprising a personal collection of images taken by and during Kristan's service with the United States Peace Corps in Mauritania, West Africa, between 1982 and 1984.
+Born in Colorado, USA, Kristan has held senior positions in public health policy with the United Nations.
+She has worked in a number of UN organisations (UNAIDS, UNICEF, UNDP and WHO).
+In addition to her time in Mauritania, she has lived and worked in Botswana, France, Ghana, Kenya, Niger, Pakistan, Switzerland and Viet Nam.
 She and her husband Michael now live on the West Coast of Scotland.

 https://www.blurb.co.uk/b/10261256-in-a-land-of-shifting-sands-images-of-mauritania

 The Society for Nautical Research, founded in 1910, is the world’s premier maritime history society.
 It publishes The Mariner’s Mirror, the leading international journal of maritime history, and also plays an important role in preserving and promoting the maritime heritage of the UK.
 It was instrumental in saving Nelson’s flagship HMS Victory in 1922 and has been closely associated with her restoration ever since.
 The Society was also instrumental in founding the National Maritime Museum at Greenwich and the Royal Naval Museum at Portsmouth, now part of the National Museum of the Royal Navy.
-The Society has a vibrant international membership of likeminded scholars and enthusiasts of all matters maritime.
+The SNR has a vibrant international membership of likeminded scholars and enthusiasts of all matters maritime.
+(Michael has been a member of the SNR since 1968!)

 https://snr.org.uk

-The Navy Records Society, founded in 1893, publishes in print and online rare and original documents on naval history.
+The NRS, founded in 1893, publishes in print and online rare and original documents on naval history.
 Since its foundation it has produced over 160 printed volumes.
 These constitute an invaluable source for students and scholars of naval history, with an emphasis on the Royal Navy.
+(Michael has been a member of the NRS since 1983.)

 https://www.navyrecords.org.uk